 Join us for a delicious three-course lunch while enjoying one of the best views in the city.
 Try our famous CLAY burger, ricotta gnudi, and more inspired local fare.

 Join us for a full summer of free community programming inspired by the transformative power of clay.
 Four public projects explore how justice and pleasure can co-exist as counterpoints to calling out, gaslighting, and exhaustion.
 Register for free talks, clay workshops, and more!

 There's still time to register for our popular clay camps, now with earlier start times, art-filled field trips, and fresh new themes.
 Sign up now for a week of hands-on creativity!

 The Gardiner Museum is among the few museums in the world focused on ceramics, and is one of the most important specialty museums internationally.
 It houses approximately 4,000 objects, including European porcelain, ceramics from the Ancient Americas, Chinese porcelain, Japanese porcelain, and contemporary ceramics.
 Search the collection online!

 Everyone can love clay!
 Become a Friend at one of the world’s great specialty museums and enjoy the benefits, including unlimited admission, invitations to exhibition previews and special events, discounts on lectures and clay classes, and more.

-The Gardiner Museum presents the 4th Annual RBC Emerging Artist People’s Choice Award from September 2 to October 14, 2014.
-Supported by the RBC Emerging Artists Project, the $10,000 award – voted by the public at the exhibition and online – honours a Canadian artist (or permanent resident) who has been out of school and practicing professionally with clay as part of his/her artist practice for seven years or less.
-A national panel of artists, curators and arts educators nominated the five exceptional artists.
+The Gardiner Museum presents the 4th annual RBC Emerging Artist People’s Choice Award.
+Supported by the RBC Emerging Artists Project, the $10,000 award—voted by the public at the exhibition and online—honours a Canadian artist (or permanent resident) who has been out of school and practicing professionally with clay as part of their artist practice for seven years or less.
+A national panel of artists, curators, and arts educators nominated the five exceptional artists.

 111 Queen's Park